-Place the rootball in the planting hole and adjust the planting depth so that it is planted at the same depth as it was originally growing (except hardy fuchsias) and the top of the roots are level with the soil surface.
+Place the rootball in the planting hole and adjust the planting depth so that it is at the same depth as it was originally growing (except hardy fuchsias) and the top of the roots are level with the soil surface.
 Plant hardy fuchsias slightly deeper, with 2.5-5cm (1-2in) of the stems below soil level.

 Mix in more organic matter with the excavated soil and fill in the planting hole.
 Water in well, apply a granular general feed over the soil around the plant and add a 5-7.5cm (2-3in) deep mulch of well-rotted garden compost or bark chippings around the root area.